-Diversity, Equity, Inclusion, Justice, and Belonging
+Diversity, Equity, Inclusion, Justice & Belonging at FSW

-To further this work, FSW established a DEIJB Council.
-This group includes members from all constituent groups within the school community.
-Holding up a mirror to our school’s culture, curriculum, policies, and practices through the lens of the Friends Council on Education’s Principles of Good Practice for Quaker Schools, the group’s charge is to identify and address whatever elements of systemic racism and bias exist within our midst, challenging us to look within ourselves as well as take stock of our individual roles in repairing our world and creating a community of belonging at Friends School of Wilmington.
+Here at Friends School of Wilmington, we seek a community that reflects a wide range of religious traditions, ethnic and cultural backgrounds, and a range of family structures.
+Our philosophy encourages students to understand, respect, and actively learn from differences in order to become compassionate global citizens.
+To further this work, we established a Diversity, Equity, Inclusion, Justice, and Belonging (DEIJB) Council.
+This group includes members from all constituent groups within the school community who critically reflect upon our school’s culture, curriculum, policies, and practices through the lens of the Friends Council on Education’s Principles of Good Practice for Quaker Schools.
+Together, we collectively identify and address whatever elements of systemic racism and bias exist within our midst, challenging us to look within ourselves as well as take stock of our individual roles in repairing our world and creating a community of belonging at FSW.

 Joining the Friends faculty in 2018, Jennifer has a BA in Elementary Education and an MA as a Reading Specialist - K-12, both from UNC-Wilmington.
 Prior to teaching at FSW, Jennifer was a mentor and instructional coach for beginning teachers at DC Virgo Preparatory and Gregory Elementary.
 She has also facilitated North Carolina Teaching Fellow activities and orientation.